collegefishies/comp-phys/README.md

 cout << v << endl; //is defined!!
 ```
 ## nvector
-`nvector` extends the functionality of `vector` to ndimensions!
+`nvector` extends the functionality of `vector` to n-dimensions!
 Plus a little extra.
 This extra, is the ability to concatenate `vector`s to an `nvector` as well as rip it
 apart again.
 It only has a vector space structure.
 That is only the operations in the following block